Common Home Buying Mistakes to Avoid

 - Fear of how they will be perceived

-- Irrational belief they have all the answers
+- The irrational belief they have all the answers

 - Don't feel it is important enough

 If you have cold feet and harbor thoughts about backing out of the transaction, talk to your agent about those feelings.
-She can help walk you through the anxieties.
-Pros will help you to determine if you really need to cancel and if so, manage the transaction so you can get your earnest money deposit back.
+They can help walk you through the anxieties.
+Real estate professionals will help you to determine if you really need to cancel and if so, manage the transaction so you can get your earnest money deposit back.

 Altering Financial Pictures Prior to Closing

-Today's home buyers make the same mistake.
-Do not buy anything on credit and / or with a credit card once you have completed a loan application.
-For example, please do NOT buy any big-ticket items such as:
+Do not buy anything on credit or with a credit card once you have completed a loan application.
+Don't buy any big-ticket items such as:

 - Lawnmowers or garden equipment